Home Page

 This page will contain legends from around the world,but so far i only have one..so if you have any please e mail me at amira1985@muchomail.com so i can put it on my page!

-Here is a Korean Legend that i thought you guys might be intersested in that one of my korean friends told me...but its not fun.
 Long long ago , a king from heaven sent his son, Hwanung to earth.
 There he met a bear and a tiger ,each wanted to become a human being. so Hwanung told them that if they did not come out of the cave,and ate only garlic and wormwood for one hundred days , they would become mortal.
 The tiger gave up,but the bear obeyed Hwanung and became a woman.

 Eventually, Hwanung and the bear who turned into a woman, married and had a son ,Tan-gun,the first korean leader.
 Even now the people of korea celebrate Tan-gun's birthday..calling it "sky opening day".